CookieJarCoding/python-exercises/README.md

 > This repository is intended for educational use only.

-The code in this repository contains step-by-step solutions to the problems given in class.
+The code in this repository contains step-by-step solutions to the problems given in my class.